sztadii/react-memo-debounce/README.md

 ## Description:

-A function to prevent additional re-rendering, same as React.memo, but with debounce.
+A function to prevent unnecessary render calls.
+Almost like React.memo, but by default we will deep compare values with debounce effect.
+So we will avoid many unnecessary render calls.

 ## How to install
 ```